dexter-morgan/ethical-hacking/README.md

 Next couple scripts are for website pen testing.
 Note: Use only on websites that you have permission to  test!

 15) Info Gathering    : Code for for path discovery on a particular domain.
 Wordlists should be made available.
 You can tweak the code a bit and use it for discovering subdomains for a site.

+16) Crawler           : Code to recursively discover all links on a website.